Navi212/portfolio-project-api/README.md

-# This is a project (RESTFUL API) done as a portfolio project
-# for the end of the foundations course at ALX Africa.
+# This is a project (RESTFUL API) done as a portfolio project for the end of the foundations course at ALX Africa.

-## Anyone can clone the repo and create a mysql database called
-## api_db to begin running the application locally.
+## Anyone can clone the repo and create a mysql database called api_db to begin running the application locally.

-### Here describes the Routes and sample POST data implementing the
-### four major HTTP methods (GET, POST, PUT and DELETE).
+### This section describes the Routes and sample POST data implementing the four major HTTP methods (GET, POST, PUT and DELETE).

 GET all makes: